amy-al/cv-queue-time-estimation/README.md

 4. Calculate the rate of change in people/time to determine the estimated remaining waiting time.

 # Contributors
-Amy Li
-Nayel Benabdesadok
-Marc Bruni
-Sidney Gharib
+Amy Li, Nayel Benabdesadok, Marc Bruni, Sidney Gharib